NickAger/nickager.github.io/_posts/2016-04-19-swift-any-arrays.md

 excerpt_separator: <!--more-->
 tags: [Swift, iOS, Array, Any]
 ---
-Any idea why the following code is generating a runtime exception:
+Any idea why the following code is generating a runtime exception?:

 ![](/images/blog/2016-04-19-swift-any-arrays/any-array-exception.png)